-The Power of The Black British Pound series was created to encourge the black community to acknowledge the power of being a conscious consumer as well as share the experiences of black british people, as we need more black british voices and experiences to be heared and shared.
+The Power of The Black British Pound series was created to encourage the black community to acknowledge the power of being a conscious consumer as well as share the experiences of black British people, as we need more black British voices and experiences to be heard and shared.

 The first guest for this series is Blogger Jason.
 Jason puts his passion and deepest thoughts into his writing, addressing some uncomfortable and incredibly necessary conversations.
 You can read all of this pieces on his website; JASON-RT.COM